VikhilP/QA-Python-Project/README.md

 i also made sure that the tests were provided on a local server, i did not what my real sql server on the cloud being affected by my tests.
 If on the cloud server, the test would be slow and reset the database every test.

-On the picture labeled "proof of passed tests" there is a certain amount of lines missing from the report, this is due to the amount of tests i already made. i had at maximum 4 lines of code missing, i was sure i had those lines covered in the integration tests but a gap in knowledge provided me with a missed line, rendering me unable to rectify.
+On the picture labeled "proof of passed tests" there is a certain amount of lines missing from the report, this is due to the amount of tests i already made. i had at maximum 4 lines of code missing at one time, i was sure i had those lines covered in the integration tests but a gap in knowledge provided me with a missed line, rendering me unable to rectify.
 Some of the statements out of scope were tests that needed the update screen to show already inputted elements on the screen.
 I had already used tests to reach this feature but had no idea how to get pytest to read the test.
 Again, this is another gap in knowledge on my part to fix this issue

 During these testing phases, an archive is created. the file contains the application folder and anything else not in a folder e.g. create.py and app.py as well as this readme and requirements